 Purpose

-The purpose of this program is to share the expertise of American Fulbright scholars already in the region more widely.
+This program aims to share the expertise of American Fulbright scholars already in the region more widely.
 For instance, a Fulbright scholar based in Vietnam might travel to Mongolia to lecture in social philosophy, as well as to hold discussions about collaborative research efforts; a Fulbright scholar in Cambodia might travel to Samoa to conduct seminars in environmental science and meet with emergency service personnel, or a Fulbright scholar based in South Korea could be invited by PAS Burma to participate in a program related to the role of the media in US elections.
-US Fulbright scholars may wish to use some time for research, cultural or other personal activities, however, such activities should not take up more than a small portion of their time spent in another country (e.g., one or two days before or after the expertise-sharing/collaborative activity takes place).
+US Fulbright scholars may wish to use some time for research, cultural or other personal activities; however, such activities should not take up more than a small portion of their time spent in another country (e.g., one or two days before or after the expertise-sharing/collaborative activity takes place).
 The duration of the visits should be between three days and two weeks.

 Fulbright commissions should alert their US Embassy Public Affairs colleagues of scheduled visits so they may take advantage of programming opportunities.